chef/chef-web-docs/content/server_ldap.md

     : Legacy configuration for the password of the binding user.
 The password for the user specified by `ldap['bind_dn']`.
 Leave this value and `ldap['bind_dn']` unset if anonymous bind is sufficient.
       Default value: `nil`.
-As of Chef Server 12.14, this is no longer the preferred command.
+As of Chef Infra Server 12.14, this is no longer the preferred command.

       Please use `chef-server-ctl set-secret ldap bind_password` from the